ceilfors/ceilfors.github.io/_drafts/better-dependency-injection-with-laconia.md

 ![Laconia Shield]({{ site.url }}/assets/image/{{page.id}}/laconia-shield.png)

 Laconia is a micro framework that I've been developing recently.
-It is taking a very lightweight approach to tackle the DI problem, and specifically designed for Lambda.
-Package size matters for your Lambda performance, Laconia DI package size is currently only about 12 KB when zipped.
+It is design specifically for Lambda and is taking a very lightweight approach.
+Package size matters for your Lambda performance, hence Laconia core package size is currently only about 12 KB when zipped.

 # The Handler